ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes/Pip Bridgerson.md

-Troll that is the bridge keeper between Farrowilt and Achtn
+Troll that is the bridge keeper between Farrowilt and Achtneil.
+We retrieved the keystone for him from Millstone Farms.